mikelinden1/crayon-php-api/README.md

-# A crude php api that works with Crayon CMS (WIP)
+# A crude PHP API that works with Crayon CMS (WIP)

 ## Sample .htaccess file
 ```